NCEAS/eml/docs/eml-semantic-annotation-primer.md

 An annotation element always has a parent-EML element, which is the 'thing' being annotated, or the *subject*.
 (e.g., `dataset`, `attribute`, see above).
 The annotation element has two required child elements, `propertyURI` and `valueURI`.
-Together, these three form a "semantic statement", that can become a "semantic triple".
+Together, these two child elements, along with the *subject*  form a "semantic statement", that can become a "semantic triple".
 The concept of a triple is covered in more detail  (see [Semantic Triples](#semantic-triples), below).
 Here, we concentrate on the structure of an annotation within the EML doc itself:

 - `propertyURI` and `valueURI` elements
   - the element's text is the URI for the concept in an external vocabulary.
-The identifier represents a precise definition, relationships to other concepts, etc.
+The identifier (URI) points to some term in a vocabulary where a definition, description, and potentially that term's relationships to other concepts, are formally modelled.
   - the XML attribute, `label` is required
       - it should be suitable for application interfaces to display to humans
-      - should be populated by values from the referenced vocabulary's label field (e,g, `rdfs:label` or `skos:prefLabel` ).
-Note that this assumes the referenced vocabulary is stored as an RDF document, which is best practice for vocabularies.
+      - it should be populated by values from the referenced vocabulary's label field (e,g, `rdfs:label` or `skos:prefLabel` ).
+Note that this assumes the referenced vocabulary is stored as an RDF document, which is best current practice for sharing scientific vocabularies over the Web.

 **When are IDs required in the EML doc?**
 To be precise, all annotations must have an unambiguous subject.
 At the dataset, entity, or attribute level, the parent element is the *subject*.
 So, if an element has an annotation child, it must also have an id (i.e. the subject, or parent element must have an `id` attribute value).
 Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element.
-As for other internal EML references, an `id` is required.
+As with other internal EML references, an `id` is required.
 With EML 2.2.0, the parser will check that an `id` attribute is present on elements with annotation children.
 As a reminder, the `id` must be unique within an EML document.
+Ideally, that `id` either is, or can readily be translated into an HTTP URI, that can be dereferenced.
 See examples below.

 ### Top-level resource, entity-level, and attribute annotations